Live service game

-In the video game industry, games as a service (GaaS) represents providing video games or game content on a continuing revenue model, similar to software as a service.
-Games as a service are ways to monetize video games either after their initial sale, or to support a free-to-play model.
-Games released under the GaaS model typically receive a long or indefinite stream of monetized new content over time to encourage players to continue paying to support the game.
-This often leads to games that work under a GaaS model to be called "living games", "live games", or "live service games" since they continually change with these updates.
+In the video game industry, a live service game (also referred to as games as a service, abbreviated to GaaS) represents providing video games or game content on a continuing revenue model, similar to software as a service.
+Live service games are ways to monetize video games either after their initial sale, or to support a free-to-play model.
+Games released under the live service model typically receive a long or indefinite stream of monetized new content over time to encourage players to continue paying to support the game.
+This often leads to games that work under a live service model to be called "living games" or "live games" since they continually change with these updates.

 History and forms

-The idea of games as a service began with the introduction of massively multiplayer online games (MMOs) like World of Warcraft, where the game's subscription model approach assured continued revenues to the developer and publisher to create new content.
+The idea of games as a service began with the introduction of massively multiplayer online games (MMOs) like RuneScape and World of Warcraft, where the game's subscription model approach assured continued revenues to the developer and publisher to create new content.
 Over time, new forms of offering continued GaaS revenues have come about.
-A significant impact on the use of GaaS was the expansion of mobile gaming which often include a social element, such as playing or competing with friends, and with players wanting to buy into GaaS to continue to play with friends.
+A significant impact on the use of GaaS was the expansion of mobile gaming, which often includes a social element, such as playing or competing with friends, and with players wanting to buy into GaaS to continue to play with friends.

-Chinese publisher Tencent was one of the first companies to jump onto this around 2007 and 2008, establishing several different ways to monetize their products as a service to Chinese players which typically play on phone or at internet cafés rather than on consoles or computers, and since has become the world's largest video game publisher in terms of revenue.
+Chinese publisher Tencent was one of the first companies to jump onto this around 2007 and 2008, establishing several different ways to monetize their products as a service to Chinese players, who typically play on a phone or at internet cafés rather than on consoles or computers, and since has become the world's largest video game publisher in terms of revenue.
 Another influential game establishing games as a service was Team Fortress 2.
 To fight against a shrinking player-base, Valve released the first of several free updates in 2008, the "Gold Rush Update" which featured new weapons and cosmetic skins that could be unlocked through in-game achievements.
-Further updates added similar weapons which starting include monetization options, such as buying virtual keys to open in-game loot boxes.
+Further updates added similar weapons which began to include monetization options, such as buying virtual keys to open in-game loot boxes.
 Valve began earning enough from these revenues to transition Team Fortress 2 to a free-to-play title.
 Valve carried this principle over to Counter-Strike: Global Offensive and to Dota 2, the latter which was in competition with League of Legends by Riot Games.
-League of Legends, which had already had a microtransaction model in place, established a constant push of new content on a more frequent basis (in this case, the release of a new hero each week for several years straight) to compete, creating the concept of lifestyle games such as Destiny and Tom Clancy's The Division.
+League of Legends, which had already had a microtransaction model in place, established a constant push of new content on a more frequent basis (in this case, the release of a new playable character every few weeks for several years straight) to compete, creating the concept of lifestyle games such as Destiny and Tom Clancy's The Division.